Why should I compare car insurance?

 Factors that could make your insurance more expensive include:

-- Being younger or newly qualified (though some 50+ drivers may also pay more)
+- being younger or newly qualified (though some older drivers also pay more)

-- Living in a postcode with a higher rate of theft or vandalism
+- living in a postcode with a higher rate of motor accidents or crime

 While you may not be able to change insurers' views of you, read on for several ways you can bring down the cost of car insurance.